curatingbits/blog_api/README.md

 /api/v1/blog_posts
 ```

-> Authentication has not been implemented, you must supply blog_post_author_id of current author or blog_post_author_attributes to create a new author.
-If the author exists, the post will find and associate the new post to the author.
+> Authentication has not been implemented, you must supply blog_post_author_id of a current author or blog_post_author_attributes with name to create a new author.
+If the author already exists, the post will find and associate the new post to the author.
 Authors example parameters are listed below.

 ```
 { blog_post: { title: 'test_title', body: 'test_body', blog_post_author_attributes: { name: "Duggan Roberts" } } }